claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 Based on the quality score plots from the .qzv file, we need to make the following decisions:

 * Trimming Low-Quality Bases at the Start:
-Decide whether to trim low-quality bases at the start of the reads and the number of bases to trim using the --p-trim-left parameter .
+Decide whether to trim low-quality bases at the start of the reads and the number of bases to trim using the --p-trim-left parameter.

 * Truncating Reads:
 Determine where to truncate reads using the --p-trunc-len parameter and how much to truncate.